Mascot nickname list narrows as Skowhegan-area school district OKs modified fall sports plan

-SKOWHEGAN — As Maine School Administrative District 54 board of directors gave the OK to move forward with high school fall sports, including cross country, field hockey, golf, soccer and 7-on-7 football, the results of the student vote for a new mascot have been tabulated and the results now go to two committees to narrow the choices to three.
+SKOWHEGAN — As the school board was giving its approval to move forward with high school fall sports — including cross country, field hockey, golf, soccer and 7-on-7 football — the process of selecting a mascot to represent them was moving closer to a decision as well.

+Maine School Administrative District 54 students voted on nine options for a new mascot, and the results now go to two committees to narrow the choices to three.

 The district’s soft start to reopening schools ends Friday, but teachers have expressed apprehension about entering the next phase on Monday, when students in kindergarten through sixth grade will attend classes in person five days a week.